How to Swaddle Your Baby to Keep Them Comfy and Safe

 Swaddling is a traditional practice of wrapping your young baby snugly in a light, breathable blanket or cloth to help them feel secure and calm and promote better sleep.
 Swaddling is very common worldwide – it’s estimated that more than 20% of all babies around the world and 90% of all babies in North America are swaddled in the first few months.

 Swaddling is only recommended for babies who show no signs of rolling over from back to front.
-When they start to show signs that they may flip from back to front, which can be as early as 2 months of age (sometimes sooner), you should stop swaddling.
+When to stop swaddling your baby is when they start to show signs that they may flip from back to front, which can be as early as 2 months of age (sometimes sooner).
 It’s recommended to put all babies under the age of 12 months down to sleep on their back, whether they are swaddled or not.

 Not all babies like to be swaddled, and that’s okay.
-Speak with your pediatrician if you’re concerned your baby isn’t happy when swaddled.
+Speak with your healthcare provider if you’re concerned your baby isn’t happy when swaddled.
 And remember that it could take a few days and/or nights for your baby to get used to being swaddled.

 How to Swaddle a Baby Step-by-Step